 “I remarked to Lord Carnavon on Sunday: ‘The new discoveries make the old ones look like,’ but before I could finish, he said: ‘thirty cents.’
 They are surely wonderful and indicate that the Egyptians of that period had reached a very advanced stage in art.
 I think the Greeks built their art upon a foundation borrowed from the Egyptians.”

 Further evidence of Thompson’s early visit to the tomb comes from publishing magnate C.W.
 Barron, who shared a train ride with the couple.
 “What might have been a lonely journey became a delightful one when C.W.B. encountered his old friends, Mr. and Mrs. William Boyce Thompson,” according to the book They Told Barron.
 “In the Thompson’s special car he extended his route; the readers will hear these two veterans of the American Stock market discussing Sinclair Oil as they walk under the stars of Damascus.”

-Thompson’s acquaintance, Lord Carnavon (aka George Herbert), who financed the the excavation, was the first to succumb to the curse.
-He died of blood poisoning within a month of his visit after accidentally tearing open a mosquito bite, never a good idea.
-George Jay Gould, a wealthy American financier and railroad executive, fell sick almost immediately after his visit in 1923; he died of pneumonia a few months later.
+Thompson’s acquaintance, Lord Carnavon (aka George Herbert), who financed the excavation, was the first to succumb to the curse.
+He died of blood poisoning within a month of his visit after accidentally tearing open a mosquito bite, which was never a good idea.
+George Jay Gould, a wealthy American financier and railroad executive fell sick immediately after his visit in 1923; he died of pneumonia a few months later.